Gallery

 The most convincing formula for producing brightnesses that look fairly equal between hues is the one I call sRGB with a gamma calculation.
 It is not perfect, no formula I have yet discovered is, and this may be something to do with the circumstances in which each hue is displayed.
 The block at the lower part of this page gives some demonstration of that.

-The neutral grey text is in most of the more-convincing formulas more visible over red and magenta colours than it is over blue and green.
+A neutral grey text is in most of the more-convincing formulas more visible over red and magenta colours than it is over blue and green.
 And there is nothing that can be done about this, grey will always be more visible above red than it is above green, whichever level of grey you choose.

 The question must surely arise, why?
 My hypothesis is that, with green being much brighter than red – not only on the screen pixels but in life, from what we can establish – what we are calling grey is really a kind of form of blue-green.

-If that theory is correct – and it is only a theory, I cannot prove it as yet – then it would explain something, something aside from grey text being more equal to green that it is over red, it could explain the phenomenon identified by Edwin Land in his paper from 1959, Experiments in Colour Vision, that light shone through a red filter and a black and white, i.e. greyscale, filter, can produce a green and blue, as I demonstrate on my pages Colour Constancy and Colour Constancy Overlays.
+If that theory is correct – and it is only a theory, I cannot prove it – then it would explain something, something aside from grey text being more equal to green that it is over red, it could explain the phenomenon identified by Edwin Land in his paper from 1959, Experiments in Colour Vision, that light shone through a red filter and a black and white, i.e. greyscale, filter, can produce a green and blue, as I demonstrate on my pages Colour Constancy and Colour Constancy Overlays.

 Brightness calculated by the formula that is selected from the options panel: